JohnMowry77/sql-challenge/EmployeeSQL/README.md

 7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+Bonus: attempted to do bonus but couldn't get it to work.